MaT1g3R/Halp/deliverables/iteration-03.plan.md

 #### Roles & responsibilities

-- Kyle:
+- Kyle: Front End Programmer

-- Arjun:
+- Arjun: Front End Programmer

-- Xun:
+- Xun: Front End Programmer

-- Brandon:
+- Brandon: Front End Programmer

-- Mat(Peijun):
+- Mat(Peijun): Lead Back End Programmer, Planning Meeting Writer

-- Pablo:
+- Pablo: Front End Programmer, Planning Meeting Writer

+Each indicidual is responsible for coding a working version of one or more of the tasks that were created during this planning meeting.
+In addition, Pablo and Mat are responsible for writing up the planning meeting document, with Brandon coming in to help make decisions on the tasks to be implemented.

 #### Events